dijasila/GPAW/doc/documentation/mom/mom.rst

 channel ``si`` to unoccupied orbital ``a`` in spin channel ``sa`` (the index of HOMO and LUMO is 0).
-For example, ``excite(calc, -1, 2, spin=(0, 1))`` will remove an electron from the HOMO-1 in spin channel 0 and add an electron to LUMO+2 of spin channel 1.
+For example, ``excite(calc, -1, 2, spin=(0, 1))`` will remove an electron from the HOMO-1 in spin channel 0 and add an electron to LUMO+2 in spin channel 1.

 The default is to use eq. :any:`eq:mommaxoverlap` to compute the numerical weights used to assign the occupation numbers.
-This was found to be more stable in the presence of diffuse virtual orbitals [#Dongmom]_.
+This was found to be more stable in the presence of diffuse virtual orbitals [#dongmom]_.
 In order to use eq. :any:`eq:momprojections`, instead, corresponding to the original MOM approach [#imom]_, one has to specify::